rehmanuet/frontend-case-study/README.md

 Introduction:
 ---------------
 This Test Automation Framework is created using Cypress which can be used to fot functional testing.
-Covered all the mandatory & high-level functionality.
+Covered all the mandatory & high-level functionality for the video player.
 Created few custom commands for the best practices.

 Stack
 ---------------